Best No-Code AI Agent Builders (2026)

 Workflow automation vs agent-native

-Zapier and Make are automation platforms that added AI capabilities.
+Zapier and Make.com are automation platforms that added AI capabilities.
 Lindy is an agent-native platform from the start.
 The distinction affects how the tool handles context, memory, and multi-step reasoning.
 If you are building something that executes a fixed sequence of steps, automation platforms work well.
-If you are building something that needs to adapt its behaviour based on what it encounters, agent-native platforms produce better results.
+If you are building something that needs to adapt its behavior based on what it encounters, agent-native platforms produce better results.

 Integration depth vs integration breadth